robertvazan/hookless-benchmarks/README.md

 Results are saved in [results.json](results.json).
 They can be visualized on [jmh.morethan.io](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/robertvazan/hookless-benchmarks/master/results.json).

+## Status ##

+This is a stub project.
+Thorough testing of Hookless would require many more benchmarks.
+Class-level progress is tracked using [stagean annotations](https://stagean.machinezoo.com/).

 ## Contribute ##

 Bug reports, feature suggestions, and pull requests are welcome.
 For major changes, open an issue first to discuss the change.